 | Change approach | Change management as risk mitigation | Change as continuous adaptation |

-| Team model | Manager-directed | Self-organizing teams |
+| Team model | Manager-directed | Self-organising teams |

 | Feedback cadence | Milestone reviews | Sprint-by-sprint stakeholder reviews |